caseywasey/Bank-Marketing-Data-Set-Example-Project/README.md

 + Classification of a binary target
   + Simple algorithms
   + Changes to threshold
-+ Jaccard's metric in action
++ Jaccard's metric
+  + Hierarchical Clustering
+  + Distance metric
 + Confusion Matrix

 ## Who will find this useful